-Alternatively, you may add your information to this Directory directly.
+You may add your information to this Directory directly.
 You need to be logged into this website to create a new entry yourself.
 If you do not have a login account on this site, first apply by selecting the Create New Account link on the Login page.
 You will be sent an email with a user name and password allowing you to log in to the site.
 You may then return to this page and add your entry.

 New entries appear immediately on the map and table views.
-It can take a few hours for new entries to be appear in text search results.
+It can take a few hours for new entries to appear in text search results.